Shirley Rumierk: Career

 In 2019, She landed a recurring role as Autumn Cox for 4 episodes of NBC's Manifest.
 In 2020, Ruierk played a main role as Yolanda Carrion in the Netflix series Teenage Bounty Hunters.

 In 2021, she appeared in single episodes of Chicago P.D., and Scenes from a Marriage.
 In 2022, in single episodes of The Equalizer and East New York.

-In 2023, she joined the cast of the upcoming Zach Braff film A Good Person which also stars Florence Pugh and Morgan Freeman.
+In 2023, she joined the cast of Zach Braff film A Good Person which also stars Florence Pugh and Morgan Freeman.